 Gov. Mike Parson announced the appointment Friday in a news release.

-Williams is a founding partner of Williams Dirks Dameron LLC, a legal firm in Kansas City.
+Williams is a founding partner of William Dirks Dameron, LLC, a legal firm in Kansas City.
 He specializes in labor and employment law, and also litigates discrimination and retaliation claims for plaintiffs, according to the firm's website.
-In 2004, he also became the first African American to sit on the Kansas Bar Association's Board of Governors.
+In 2004, he also became the first African-American to sit on the Kansas Bar Association's Board of Governors.